Interactive-Chessboard/ICB-Embedded/docs/online_game.md

 ### Make move request
 This request is made to request the user of the board to play a legal move.
-Notice that this request is the same as the set game.
+Notice that this request is almost the same as the set game.
+The fields for castling and the field for en passant is added, since the those information are needed in chess to properly understand the state of the board.

 #### Request
 ```json